glynawe/awe/awe.md

 Initialisation of variables to zero is not requires by Algol W, but it seems to have been a side effect of the OS/360 operating system's loader.
-Hence missing initialisation statements could go undetected.
+Hence missing initialisation statements would go undetected.
 It makes more sense to emulate that behaviour than ask people to hunt down subtle bugs.